cogitovirus/uhpldc-ms/docs/whitepaper_to_be_pdf.md

 ### Example Workflow for E-Commerce Google Analytics Data

-1. **Data Ingestion**: A batch of Google Analytics data files is uploaded.
+1. **Data Ingestion**: A batch of Google Analytics data files or streaming data is uploaded.
-2. **Data Chromatography**: Each file is parsed and structured without separation.
+2. **Data Chromatography**: Each file or stream is parsed and structured without separation.
 3. **Blockchain Registration**: Hashes and metadata of each file are recorded on the blockchain.
 4. **Smart Contract Execution**: Smart contracts validate file formats and schemas.
 5. **Autonomous Agent Intervention**: Agents monitor processing and resolve any issues.